Your teeth are made from tough stuff. Their outer layer, the enamel, is the strongest substance in your body.

 But habits, health conditions, and injuries can lead to wear and tear.

-Learn what you can do to protect your smile from problems like these.
+Learn what can damage your smile and what you can do to protect it.

 Grinding and Clenching

-Your teeth are meant to bite down and chew, but too much of it can cause damage.
+Your teeth are meant to bite down and chew.
+Still, too much of it can cause damage.